 1. Basic Moral Values

 I feel like this should be fairly common knowledge.
 The basis for most modern western law can be traced back the the Bible.
 Specifically the book of Exodus and the Ten Commandments.
 While it is true that some of modern western law has had its influence from some places other than the Ten Commandments, it’s no doubt that those Commandments had the strongest influence.
 For instance, in just about every developed western nation, most forms of murder are illegal.
-This comes directly from the Sixth Commandment, “You shall not kill.”
+This comes directly from the Sixth Commandment, “You shall not murder.”
 Most forms of robbery and theft are illegal too, branching from the Eighth Commandment, “You shall not steal.”
 And while not not being explicitly enforced by the law, most of the other Ten Commandments are still very pervasive throughout western ideals and morality.
 In many western societies, adultery is usually frowned upon taken directly from the Seventh Commandment “You shall not commit adultery.”
 The same goes for feelings of jealousy.
 Jealousy has been shown constantly to affect people in negative way, and the idea that you shouldn’t feel jealous comes straight from the Tenth Commandment, “You shall not covet.”
 I could keep going, but I think I’ve made my point.
 Whether or not you believe in God, follow the Bible, or follow the teachings of Jesus, it’s almost impossible to deny that the most basic laws and moralities that you can’t live without branched at least in part from Christian teachings, which how I largely learned about basic moral code.
 Without the Ten Commandments, I don’t think I could’ve made it very far in life not knowing what’s ethical and what isn’t.
 And while much of modern law is based on the Ten Commandments and I strive every day to abide by the laws of my nation, the Commandments have shown me how important obeying the law and having upstanding morals actually is.

 2. Traditional Family Values